matt-FFFFFF/hassio-addon-repository/postgres/README.md

 ## Connecting to the DB

-To connect your application to the database, specify the server name as: {slug}-postgres.
+To connect your application to the database, specify the server name as: `29b65938-postgres`.
 The port number is the default of 5432.